hpc-uk/archer-benchmarks/apps/OASIS/analysis/ARCHER/README.md

 # Results for the HadGEM3-GC31_benchmark on ARCHER

-* The timings are averaged over five runs.
+* The timings are averaged over five runs ± standard deviation.
 * See ```coupled_run.job``` to understand how the total number of nodes is calculated depending on the UM and the nemo grid sizes.
   * We use two OpenMP threads per process for the UM-model.
   * We use eight XIOS processors.